RICS Party Wall Surveyors in City of London

 Building owner route

-Use this route if you are proposing works and need advice on whether the Act applies, which notices are needed, and how to keep the process moving without avoidable delay.
+Use this route if you are proposing works and need advice on whether the Act applies, which notices are required, and how to keep the process moving without avoidable delay.

-Best suited to loft conversions, structural alteration, excavation, and refurbishment near a shared boundary.
+Best suited to loft conversions, structural alteration, excavation, and refurbishment near a shared or boundary wall.

 Adjoining owner route